seanbapty/CE5_Bapty/README.md

 # TASK #3: MIPS With The ori Instruction

 #### Documentation
 I referenced Sabin Park's code while completing task 1 find out the notation of sw.
+I also referenced the textbook, and the previous lesson's PowerPoint when completing task 1.